Table of Contents

 How Do Brokerage Accounts Work?

-The brokerage firm with which you hold your account maintains the account and acts as the custodian for the assets you hold.
-In other words, the custodian provides a space for investors to use their account in the way that it was intended.
+The registered brokerage firm you use maintains your account and typically acts as the custodian for the assets you hold.
+In other words, the custodian helps to safeguard assets on your behalf and keeps records of what you own.

 However, you own the investments in the account and can buy and sell them as you wish.
 The brokerage firm acts as a middleman between you and the markets, matching you with buyers and sellers, and executing trades based on your instructions.